Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

 |2024-10-10 | Emmanuel Almonte (Group2TeamB2) | Ask about the requirements to confirms when creating test specifications | Take input and translate into the SDD |
 |2024-10-17 | Yash Shitole (Group2TeamB1) &  Emmanuel Almonte (Group2TeamB2) | My group went to the two groups to enquire about privacy risk in the design | Create risk according to stakeholder demands |

-- References.
+- References: Software Requirements Specification (SRS) provided by Group2TeamB1 and Group2TeamB2.
-- Third-party-resources: draw.io
+- Third-party-resources: draw.io, markdownguide.org

 # Note